TokeHerkild/product_advertisement/Documentation/Introduction/Index.rst

 - Differentiate the products by categories
 - Advance search
 - User can add estimated price for the product
-- Frontend users can show or hide their own advertisement
+- Frontend users can show or hide their advertisement
 - User wise advertisement listing
 - Custom sorting of advertisements
 - Pagination for the advertisement list
-- Frontend users are able to send inquiry for the particular products
+- Frontend users can send inquiry for the particular products
-- Notify the advertiser as well as administrator via mail when advertisement is being created or edited.
+- Notify the advertiser as well as administrator via mail when an advertisement is being created or edited.
-- Notify the advertiser when advertisement is approved / disapproved or deleted by administrator.
+- Notify the advertiser when an advertisement is approved/disapproved or deleted by the administrator.
-- Backend module to manage advertisement and their categories.
+- Backend module to manage advertisement and their categorie